-Yet, the sad reality is, some companies are too far gone to salvage now, even if the economy continues to grow at this pace.
+Yet, the sad reality is, some companies are too far gone to salvage now, even if the economy doesn’t slow down in 2019.
 Profit margins aren’t necessarily the problem.
 The problem is the product or service itself — or in some cases a horrible reputation that would-be customers just can’t shrug off.

-Here are the 8 companies that could disappear by 2019:
+Here are the eight companies that could disappear in 2019:

-8 Companies That Could Disappear by 2019: GoPro Inc (GPRO)
+8 Companies That Could Disappear in 2019: GoPro Inc (GPRO)

 Just to be clear, you’ll likely find GoPro-branded action cameras on store shelves for many years to come.
 In the same sense Xerox and Google transcended company names and became verbs, GoPro Inc (NASDAQ:GPRO) has successfully become synonymous with action cameras.
 GoPro is — and will remain — the standard-bearer for its respective market.
 That market, however, has been surprisingly small, with no real barrier to entry.